Lam Research (LRCX) Q4 2017 Results - Earnings Call Transcript

 Yeah.
 I mean, again I'm not sure I have kind of too much to say incrementally here.
 As we've said for the last couple quarters, we believe that China is an increasingly important part of the industry measured by the level of spending.
 Today, spending in China is dominated by the global player presence in China, but this is a year where there is a foundry DRAM and flash investments by the domestic Chinese community.

-And as is consistent with I'm sure every disclosure from every other significant equipment company, we're participating in that, as you might expect, and our presence and our plans in China are at least as good as our average (34:28), so it's an important region with an important focus for us.
+And as is consistent with I'm sure every disclosure from every other significant equipment company, we're participating in that, as you might expect, and our presence and our plans in China are at least as good as our average, so it's an important region with an important focus for us.
 And we would still say today that the calendar 2018 is a bigger story than calendar 2017 for the kind of China.
 So, certainly that plays into our qualitative statements that we believe calendar 2018 is a strong year for the industry.

 Toshiya Hari - Goldman Sachs & Co.
 LLC